KhartesViewer/khartes/README.md

 behavior.

 * **delete** and **backspace**: If you place the cursor over a node, so that the node turns cyan, you can delete the node by pressing either of these two keys.
-As mentioned above, deleting a node will delete it permanently, so think carefully before doing this.
+As mentioned above, deleted nodes can not be recovered, so think carefully before doing this.

 * **left/right brace/bracket** These keys bring khartes' auto-segmentation
 capability into play.
 See the section above on "Auto-segmentation" for details.